khalo-sa/rasa-apple-silicon/README.md

 # set rasa version
 export RASA_VERSION="3.0.8"

+# install the small library in this repo
+pip install -e ./dependency-converter

-# use the small library in this repo to create a conda env file
+# use it to create a conda env file
 python -m rasa_dc --platform native --rasa_version $RASA_VERSION

 # create a new conda environment from the generated file